-Havra Sokagi (Synagogue Street)
+Havra Sokagi (Synagogue Street), Izmir

 Street in Izmir

-Tucked within the labyrinthine lanes of Kemeraltı Bazaar, Havra Sokagi — known as Synagogue Street — is one of İzmir's most vibrant and characterful corners.
+Tucked within the labyrinthine lanes of Kemeraltı Bazaar, Havra Sokagi - known as Synagogue Street - is one of İzmir's most vibrant and characterful corners.
 Bursting with color, sound, and scent, this bustling market lane connects the heart of the bazaar with the ancient Agora, serving as both a commercial hub and a living reminder of the city's multicultural roots.
-It's one of the top sights in İzmir and a highlight of any walking tours of İzmir, where Jewish, Turkish, and Aegean traditions coexist in a captivating urban mosaic.
+It's one of the top sights in İzmir and a highlight of any walking tour of İzmir, where Jewish, Turkish, and Aegean traditions coexist in a captivating urban mosaic.

 By day, Havra Sokagi hums with energy: vendors call out prices, fishmongers clean their catch, and shoppers haggle for olives, cheeses, and fragrant herbs.
 The street’s name pays tribute to the many historic synagogues that still stand nearby, echoing İzmir’s centuries-old Jewish heritage.
 This spot is truly one of the must-see places in İzmir, a feast for the senses and a glimpse into the city’s living history.